Relativistic reflection within an extended hot plasma geometry

-These general conclusions are confirmed by our analysis of the data of \esosource (Sect.~\ref{sec:results_data}), where we find that a ring-like geometry with radius $\ringradius < 2.1\rg$ gives consistent results to the lamp post geometry.
-We therefore expect that observations that have been described with lamp post models of a small height are also compatible with ring sources, provided that the ring is only extended by a few $\rg$.
-Other extragalactic sources falling in this range are, for instance, Mrk\,335 \citep{parker2014}, 1H0707$-$495 \citep{kara2015}, NGC\,4151 \citep{beuchert2017}, or IRAS\,09149$-$6206 \citep{walton2020}.
+These general conclusions have been confirmed by our analysis of the data of \esosource (Sect.~\ref{sec:results_data}), where we find that a ring-like geometry with radius $\ringradius < 2.1\rg$ gives consistent results to the lamp post geometry.
+We therefore expect that observations that have been described with lamp post models of a small height are also compatible with ring sources, provided that the ring is only extended by a few gravitational radii.
+Other extragalactic sources falling in this range include Mrk\,335 \citep{parker2014}, 1H0707$-$495 \citep{kara2015}, NGC\,4151 \citep{beuchert2017}, and IRAS\,09149$-$6206 \citep{walton2020}.

-A minimum estimate for the size of the primary source is also necessary for the primary source to be energetically stable and to ensure that enough seed photons from the accretion disk intercept the primary source to allow for a Compton up-scattering of the observed spectrum \citep{dovciak2016}.
-Applying this constraint to \esosource, \Waltontwentyone found that the radius of the spherical source must be at least ${\sim}0.2\rg$.
+A minimum estimate for the size of the primary source is also necessary for the primary source to be energetically stable and to ensure that enough seed photons from the accretion disk intercept the primary source to allow for a Compton upscattering of the observed spectrum \citep{dovciak2016}.
+By applying this constraint to \esosource, \Waltontwentyone found that the radius of the spherical source must be at least ${\sim}0.2\rg$.
 Although our own model assumes a ring instead of a sphere, with our upper limit of the radius of $\ringradius < 2.1\rg$, our results also agree well with this limit as long as the ring is slightly extended.